QR4.5.9 Testing The Theory

 Ptolemy’s Model

 In the second century, Ptolemy’s Almagest let experts predict the movements of the stars for the first time, based on the belief that heavenly bodies, being heavenly, circled the earth in perfect circles, or in circles within circles (epicycles).
 It wasn’t true, but it worked, and its followers made it work for a thousand years.
 When new stars were found, they expanded the model to explain them, which made it more complex.
-This medieval standard model explained all the planets and stars until a new one was found.
-It only fell when Kepler, Copernicus, Galileo, and Newton developed a valid model to replace it.
+This medieval standard model explained all the planets and stars, until a new one was found, and only fell when Kepler, Copernicus, Galileo, and Newton developed a causal model to replace it.

-Scientists now see medieval standard model as primitive, but it satisfied the experts of the day, as the modern standard model does today, so it is interesting to compare these models, as both are:
+Scientists now see Ptolemy’s model as primitive, but it satisfied the experts of the day, just as the standard model does today, so it is interesting that both models are:

 1. Descriptive.
-Both describe what is, but don’t predict what is new.
-They describe observed patterns, as equations do, but science isn’t based only on description.
+Both describe what is but don’t predict anything new.
+They summarize patterns, as equations do, but science isn’t just about description.

 2. Based on free parameters.
 The medieval standard model let experts choose the free parameters of epicycle, eccentric, and equant to fit the facts, and the modern standard model lets them choose the free parameters of field, boson, and charge.